Balancing Helicopter Rotor Blades

 Nper rev and its associated harmonic derivative frequencies are product of two main sources.

-2. Airframe interference.
-Airframe interference is also a contributor but is really only prevalent at slow Airspeed.
-It is caused by the absorption of energy from the “pulse” of air that each blade pushes downward as it passes over a large, flat surface.
-This surface may be a large flat stabilator, an empennage (these are mostly rounded and semi-aerodynamic however), winglets, or upper structure covering the roof/transmission area.
+Airframe interference is really only prevalent at slow Airspeed.
+It is ostensibly only a vertical vibration.
+There is little, to no lateral component since it is caused by “pulses” of air coming vertically down from above the aircraft.
+It is caused by the absorption of energy from the “pulse” of air that each blade pushes downward as it passes over a large, flat, horizontal surface.
+This surface may be a large, flat stabilator, an empennage (these are mostly rounded and semi-aerodynamic however), winglets, large external stores, strakes/airdam or upper structure covering the roof/transmission area.
 The roof and transmission area is close to the root of the blades which generally has far less “pulsed” downwash than the mid-span to tip portion of the blade.
 A lot of the inboard portion of the blade is producing little lift if any through most of its flight regime unless in the hover.
 It is often either stalled or in flow reversal for a good portion of the flight envelope.
-It can be seen that airframe interference will really only be of any consequence at slow speed flight or in the hover.
+It can be seen that airframe interference will really only be of any consequence at slow speed flight below approx 45KIAS down to the hover.

 These causes are discussed in greater depth in RTB, available in the Free downloads.

 Practical Demonstration: Low Speed N Per Rev. This demonstration requires you to enter a swimming

 pool.
 Standing in the pool with your lower body immersed in water.
 Take your open hand with a flat palm – like a policeman’s stop signal.
 Extend your arm straight downwards against your body or upper thigh.
 The purpose is to now swing your extended arm with open, flat palm smartly past your upper thigh passing only 1-2inches from your upper thigh.